 Q13.
-Since your SOL clinic visit on (date), do you often have swelling in your feet or ankles at the end of the day?
+Since our last telephone interview with you on (date), do you often have swelling in your feet or ankles at the end of the day?

 Do the ankles or feet (lower extremities) increase in size by evening as evidenced either in a noticeable increase in size, tightness in socks/stockings, or shoes.
 If the participant requests guidance in defining "often" the interviewer provides a non-directive synonym, such as "frequently" or "on most days".
 If based on this the participant still is unable to answer, the definition of "often" given to the participant is "on most days of the week, for at least one month."
 If the swelling is unilateral (affects only one foot or ankle) record "No".